jorgeanais/apolo/README.md

  4. `test_tools`: useful functions used to perform tests

-Also, some scripts that I used are included in `scripts` folder.
-This are the most relevant to keep track of what I've been doing so far.
+Also, some scripts that I used are included in `scripts` folder, so it's easier to keep track of what I've been doing so far.